 Anything is fair game on BOOTH ONE, reflective of the kinds of conversations that must have taken place in the legendary Pump Room’s first-class seating.
-Be a fly on the wall as Gary and Roscoe attempt to recreate the magic, mystery and mischief of the BOOTH ONE experience for your amusement and edification!
+Be a fly on the wall we attempt to recreate the magic, mystery and mischief of the BOOTH ONE experience for your amusement and edification.

-Send us your Booth One experiences and we’ll share them with our listeners on the podcast.
+Send us photos and descriptions of your Booth One experiences and we’ll share them with our listeners on the podcast and here on the website.
 Your reservation to BOOTH ONE is waiting!

-Gary’s career in the entertainment industry has spanned four decades, with credits from the 80s to the present.
-He has worked as a producer, director, venue manager and promoter in theatre, music, dance, opera, cabaret and comedy.
+Gary’s career in the entertainment industry spans four decades as a producer, director, venue manager and promoter in theatre, music, dance, opera, cabaret and comedy.

 He has an Actors’ Equity card from his days as a professional stage manager and emergency performer on and off-Broadway and in the legendary Chicago theatre community.

-His passions include golf, the American Musical Theatre, Stephen King, the US Supreme Court, cooking for friends, red wine, the Cubs, the Blackhawks, a healthy discourse with long-time friend Roscoe, and a frosty half volka/half gin martini.
+His passions include golf, the American Musical Theatre, Stephen King, the US Supreme Court, cooking for friends, red wine, the Cubs, the Blackhawks, and a frosty half volka/half gin martini (a “OO7”).